-Empire Life has an enterprise-wide business continuity and disaster recovery program overseen by the Business Continuity Planning Team and Senior Management.
+Empire Life has an enterprise-wide business continuity and disaster recovery program overseen by the Business Continuity Planning Team and senior management.
 The program includes policies, plans and procedures designed so that, to the extent practically possible, key business functions can continue and normal operations can resume effectively and efficiently should a major disruption occur.
 Each business unit is accountable for preparing and maintaining detailed business continuity plans and processes.
 Empire Life establishes and regularly tests business continuity and disaster recovery plans and maintains off-site system facilities and other related services and failover capability designed to minimize downtime and accelerate system recovery.

 Information security breaches, including various forms of cyber-attack, could occur and may result in inappropriate disclosure or use of personal or confidential information.
-To mitigate this risk, Empire Life has an information security program overseen by the Chief Technology Officer.
-This program consists of a number of standards, procedures and guidelines focused on protecting information and computer systems.
+To mitigate this risk, Empire Life has an information security program overseen by the VP Enterprise Services and Security, who reports at least annually to the Risk and Capital Committee of the Board.
+This program consists of a number of standards, procedures and guidelines focused on management of cybersecurity risk and maintenance of the security and integrity of the data entrusted to Empire Life.
 An incident management process is in place for monitoring and managing security events.